aicell-lab/hypha-agents/README.md

-# Elia Platform
+# Hypha Platform

 An enterprise-grade platform for building and deploying customizable AI agents specializing in telecom applications.

 ## 🎯 Overview

-Elia Platform is a comprehensive solution for creating, managing, and deploying AI agents with deep telecom domain expertise.
+Hypha Platform is a comprehensive solution for creating, managing, and deploying AI agents with deep telecom domain expertise.
 The platform provides:

 - 🤖 **Customizable AI Agents**: Build specialized agents with telecom domain knowledge
 - 📚 **Knowledge Integration**: Upload and manage domain-specific knowledge bases